elkorn/walkins/README.md

 * a `.walkinsrc` file, containing the URL to the Jenkins view you want to track.
 This will most likely take a form similar to this: http://server.address/jenkins/view/the-name-of-your-view
 ** please do not leave a trailing slash...
 I wanna go to sleep :) it'll be fixed, promise!

+You can `sudo ln -s /path/to/walkins.sh /usr/local/bin` so that the command is available directly from terminal.

 Todo
 -------